-Cisco IPICS supports a maximum of eighteen channels and several different skins that you can use for the PMC.
-(The PMC allows the assignment of up to 50 channels, but only 18 channels may be active at the same time.)
-See the "Support for Maximum Number of Channels" section on page 4-15 for more information about Cisco IPICS channel support.
+Cisco IPICS supports a maximum of 36 channels and several different skins that you can use for the PMC.
+Different skins support a varying number of maximum channels.
+(The PMC allows the assignment of up to 50 channels, but a maximum of 36 channels may be active at the same time.)
+See the "Support for Maximum Number of Channels" section on page 4-16 for more information about Cisco IPICS channel support.